Awatapu College: Senior Honours Awards

 The event starts with a Māori Karakia and Mihi, followed by the National Anthem.
 Afterwards a speech from the chairperson of the Board of Trustees will be read.
 The Student Co-Leaders for the current year will also read a speech.
 The event ends with a closing Karakia and a Māori waiata.
 The awards include Certificates, the Principal's Special Awards, Distinction Awards and Honours Awards, which include the year's Dux Ludorum and Dux Litterarum.
 The next year's student leaders are also announced.

-Sporting rivalries
+Sport

 Awatapu have a local sporting rivalry with Freyberg High School.
 Awatapu have been the holders of the Mark Ranby Trophy which is a rugby union competition between these schools.

-Sports exchange

 Awatapu has an annual sports exchange with Cullinane College, Whanganui for junior students (Years 9, 10 and occasionally, but rarely 11) generally competing in basketball, netball and rugby union.
 The exchange has been running as long as Cullinane has existed.

 For senior students (Years 11, 12 and 13), there is an annual exchange with Makoura College in Masterton.